Ten emerging trends in customer experience management

 CXN Live: Customer Experience for Telecoms

-Join on the April 14 and 15, 2020 as we examine how telecom operators can increase customer engagement and stickiness, lower overheads and maximise profits in a crowded market.
+Join us in May as we examine how telecom operators can increase customer engagement and stickiness, lower overheads and maximise profits in a crowded market.

 - Customization will be key for the segment of one